Learn how Paid Leave Oregon works for small employers.

 As a small employer with fewer than 25 employees, you need to withhold, report, and submit your employees’ contributions, up to $132,900 of wages per employee, per year.
 Employees pay 60% of the 1% contribution rate.
 For example, if you have $1 million in payroll, the total employee withholding would be $6,000 (60% of the 1% contribution rate) per year.

 - Withhold your employees’ contributions from their wages

 - File your quarterly payroll reports in Frances Online

-- Submit your employees’ contributions through the Oregon Department of Revenue (DOR) through Revenue Online
+- Submit your employees’ contributions through Frances Online.

 Use the contributions calculator to estimate the amount of your employees’ withholding.